 In 1999, Liggett introduced LIGGETT SELECT, one of the leading brands in the deep discount category.
-LIGGETT SELECT is now the largest seller in Liggett's family of brands, comprising 31.7% of Liggett's volume for the three months ended March 31, 2007 and 37.5% of Liggett's unit volume in 2006.
+LIGGETT SELECT is the largest seller in Liggett's family of brands, comprising 32.9% of Liggett's volume for the nine months ended September 30, 2007 and 37.5% of Liggett's unit volume in 2006.
 In September 2005, Liggett repositioned GRAND PRIX to distributors and retailers nationwide.
 GRAND PRIX is marketed as the "lowest price fighter" to specifically compete with brands which are priced at the lowest level of the deep discount segment.

 Under the Master Settlement Agreement reached in November 1998 with 46 states and various territories, the three largest cigarette manufacturers must make settlement payments to the states and territories based on how many cigarettes they sell annually.
 Liggett, however, is not required to make any payments unless its market share exceeds approximately 1.65% of the U.S. cigarette market.
-Additionally, as a result of the Medallion acquisition, Vector Tobacco likewise has no payment obligation unless its market share exceeds approximately 0.28% of the U.S. market.
+Additionally, Vector Tobacco has no payment obligation unless its market share exceeds approximately 0.28% of the U.S. market.
+Liggett's and Vector Tobacco's payments under the Master Settlement Agreement are based on each company's incremental market share above the minimum threshold applicable to such company.
 We believe that Liggett has gained a sustainable cost advantage over its competitors as a result of the settlement.